hasenbanck/resampler/README.md

 - Custom mixed-radix FFT with the standard Cooley-Tukey algorithm.
 - SIMD optimizations: All butterflies have SSE, SSE3, AVX, and ARM NEON implementations.
-- Real-valued FFT: Exploits conjugate symmetry for 2x performance.
-- Kaiser window: Beta parameter of 10.0 provides excellent stopband attenuation of -100 dB while maintaining good time-domain localization.
+- Stopband attenuation of -100 dB using the Kaiser windows function.
-- Optimal configurations: Pre-computed FFT sizes and factorizations for all supported sample rate pairs, with throughput scaling to ensure a latency around 256 samples.
+- Latency around 256 samples.

 ## FIR-Based Implementation